ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 substrate breakdown stops entirely, and $\alpha$ is an empirically determined parameter which sets the curvature of the response to changing soil water potential.

-## Litter decay temperature response

-The decay rates of all classes of litter are affected by temperature.
-For the above-ground pools, this temperature is simply the air temperature just above the soil surface.
-For the below ground pools, the temperature is an average of the temperatures for the biologically active soil layers.
-The "intrinsic" litter decay rates are altered to capture the effect of temperature by multiplying them with a factor that takes the following form

-$$f(T) = \exp{\left(\gamma \frac{T - T_{\mathrm{ref}}}{T + T_{\mathrm{off}}}\right)},$$

-where $T$ is the litter temperature, $T_\mathrm{ref}$ is reference temperature used to establish "intrinsic" litter decay rates, $T_\mathrm{off}$ is an offset temperature, and
-$\gamma$ is a parameter capturing how responsive litter decay rates are to temperature changes.
+### Nitrification temperature factor

+TODO - Add in Nitrification temperature factor

+### Nitrification moisture factor

+TODO - Add in Nitrification moisture factor

+### Denitrification temperature factor

+TODO - Add in denitrification temperature factor

+### Denitrification moisture factor

+TODO - Add in denitrification temperature factor

 ## Environmental effects on enzymes

-Enzyme mediated processes in the soil are effected by a wider range of environmental
-factors: soil clay content, soil pH, soil temperature and soil moisture.
+Many processes in the soil model are mediated by extra-cellular enzymes produced by the microbial groups.
+The kinetics of these enzymes are modified by a wider range of environmental factors: soil clay content, soil pH, soil temperature and soil moisture.
 These environmental factors can change the maximum rates of the processes or alternatively change the half saturation of the process.
 We will now discuss each of these factors in detail.

 ### Impact of clay on enzyme saturation